A Brief History of Asbestos Lawsuits

 The Perone family sued Johns-Manville for negligently causing the death of Benjamin Perone, who worked with asbestos every day.

-Despite being nearly 100 years old, this lawsuit uses language that wouldn't be out of place in an asbestos lawsuit filed in the 21st century.
+Despite being nearly 100 years old, this lawsuit uses language that wouldn’t be out of place in an asbestos or mesothelioma lawsuit filed in the 21st century.

 The excerpt of the lawsuit below explains how Johns-Manville’s negligence led to the death of Benjamin Perone: